ameddin73/Public-Use-Bicycle-World-Map/README.md

 # Public-Use-Bicycle-World-Map
-Repository for a Public Use Bicycle World Map web application.
 This project is designed to use the data currently found at [bikesharingmap.com](http://bikesharingmap.com) to create a more elegant, consumable, and interactive experience.
+Challengingly, the source of truth for this data is stored in a Google Sheet.
+The client (my dad - this is a Christmas gift) requested no change in workflow.
+The solution: store data for the site in a database that is updated from the sheet upon request.

 ## Stack